 Example 1: Comparing Wood and Steel Blocks

 Imagine an image depicting two blocks: one made of wood and the other made of steel.
+The wood block, in contrast, is lighter in color, has a more textured surface, and lacks the metallic luster.
 The steel block appears darker, has a smoother texture, and exhibits a metallic sheen.
-The wood block, in contrast, is lighter in color, has a more textured surface, and lacks the metallic luster.
 Based on these observations, we can confidently conclude that the steel block is denser than the wood block.

 Example 2: Comparing Sponge and Solid Rubber Blocks

 Consider an image showing a sponge block and a solid rubber block.
 The sponge block has a highly porous structure with visible air pockets.
-The rubber block, on the other hand, appears solid and compact.
+But the rubber block, on the other hand, appears solid and compact.
 In this case, the rubber block is denser than the sponge block, due to its lack of air pockets and more concentrated mass.

 Example 3: Comparing Two Blocks of Rock